Focusing

 Refractor Object Glass: Lens elements wrong way round:

-Example: The latest one I found was in March 2023, and sparked my writing of this section of the Focusing page.
-I set up the scope to test it on a distant object in daylight and immediately I could see that the image looked a litle 'foggy'.
+I set up the scope to test it on a distant object in daylight and immediately I could see that the image looked a little 'foggy'.
 I waited until dark and looked at Emley Moor Transmitter which is 16 miles distant.
 The red warning lights all looked like poppies, with the lights surrounded by a gossamer halo.
 Immediately, I knew what was wrong and stripped and cleaned the main lens, putting the front lens back in the other way round, as described below in detail.

 Pic: Emley Moor Transmitter at sunset.
-19/04/23 21:00 16 miles distant using SkyWatcher 130P 650mm f5 and 25mm eyepiece.
+19/04/23 21:00.
+16 miles distant using SkyWatcher 130P 650mm f5 and 25mm eyepiece.
 The phone was a Samsung J6 and phone zoom was 0.0 in single shot picture mode.
 You have no focusing problems with a well adjusted parabolic Newtonian!

 The two elements of the Object Glass 'doublet' in a refractor have four different surfaces.
 The front lens has two convex surfaces, slightly different to each other (This is the lens that is usually in the wrong way round causing the problems), and the back lens is plano-concave (like a dish - See diagram).
 Both these elements are carried in a 'cell' and held in place with a retaining ring.